Temporally Consistent Transformers for Video Generation: Introduction

 \section{Introduction}

-Recent work in video prediction has seen tremendous progress~\citep{ho2022video,clark2019adversarial,yan2021videogpt,le2021ccvs,ge2022long,tian2021good,luc2020transformation} in producing high-fidelity and diverse samples on complex video data.
-This can largely be attributed to a combination of increased computational resources and more compute efficient high-capacity neural architectures.
-However, much of this progress has focused on generating short videos, where models can perform well by basing their predictions on only a handful of previous frames.
+Recent work in video generation has seen tremendous progress~\citep{ho2022video,clark2019adversarial,yan2021videogpt,le2021ccvs,ge2022long,tian2021good,luc2020transformation} in producing high-fidelity and diverse samples on complex video data, which can largely be attributed to a combination of increased computational resources and more compute efficient high-capacity neural architectures.
+However, much of this progress has focused on generating short videos, where models perform well by basing their predictions on only a handful of previous frames.

 Video prediction models with short context windows can generate long videos in a sliding window fashion.
 While the resulting videos can look impressive at first sight, they lack temporal consistency.
 We would like models to predict temporally consistent videos --- where the same content is generated if a camera pans back to a previously observed location.
 On the other hand, the model should imagine a new part of the scene for locations that have not yet been observed, and future predictions should remain consistent to this newly imagined part of the scene.